iotc-secretariat/iotc-reference-forms/README.md

 -   providing authoritative access to the (empty) templates for each new IOTC form
 -   including the RMD files that describe each new form and the provisions to convert these into HTML documents
--   automatically uploading the artifacts (forms and HTML documents) to `data.iotc.org`
+-   automatically uploading the artefacts (forms and HTML documents) to `data.iotc.org`

 ## How do I get set up?

 ### Environment variables

-Two sets of system environment variables are required in order to be able to properly build this project and its artifacts:
+Two sets of system environment variables are required in order to be able to properly build this project and its artefacts:

 #### Data access credentials